-Summary of the Agreement on Rules of Origin
+(2) Legal Framework Summary of the Agreement on Rules of Origin

-The Agreement reached in the Uruguay Round provides a programme for harmonizing rules of origin and applying them to all non-preferential commercial policy instruments, including most-favoured-nation treatment, anti-dumping and countervailing duties, marking requirements under Article IX of the GATT, and government procurement.
+Agreement on Rules of Origin provides a work programme for harmonizing rules of origin and applying them to all non-preferential measures, including most-favourednation treatment, anti-dumping and countervailing duties, marking requirements under Article IX of the GATT, and government procurement.
 It also establishes disciplines that individual countries must observe in instituting or operating rules of origin and provides for the framework for harmonizing rules and dispute settlement procedures.